binary-com/perl-Email-Stuffer-TestLinks/README.md

 # DESCRIPTION

-When this module is included in a test, it parse HTML links in every email sent through check Email::Stuffer.
-Only html links (<a href="xyz"...) are checked.
-Each link must be valid resource and the returned page title must not contain 'error' or 'not found'.
+When this module is included in a test, it parses HTML links (<a href="xyz"...) in every email sent through Email::Stuffer->send_or_die().
+Each URI must a successful response code and the returned page title must not contain 'error' or 'not found'.